Scholars + Mentors = Golden Opportunities

 New Opportunity: Greenfield Scholars

-Starting in 2014 there will be a new opportunity for Golden Opportunity Scholars who intend on entering the workforce after graduation and have an interest in the Certified Crop Advisor certification.
+Starting in 2014 there is a new opportunity for Golden Opportunity Scholars who intend on entering the workforce after graduation and have an interest in the Certified Crop Advisor certification.
 These specific GO Scholars will be call Greenfield Scholars.

 Benefits of being chosen as a Golden Opportunity Scholar